-The Criminal Justice Coordinating Center of Excellence provided an Ohio CIT Coordinator Course on May 2017, December 2017, and May 2018.
-The three courses hosted 81 participants, 78 of whom completed the full course, representing 30 Alcohol Drug Addiction and Mental Health Board areas and the Ohio Department of Rehabilitation and Correction.
+The Criminal Justice Coordinating Center of Excellence provided an Ohio CIT Coordinator Course on May 2017, December 2017, May 2018, and March 22, 2019.
+The four courses hosted 108 participants, 105 of whom completed the full course, representing 34 Alcohol Drug Addiction and Mental Health Board areas and the Ohio Department of Rehabilitation and Correction.
 The map below illustrates Ohio counties that have had representatives complete a CIT Coordinator Course either in Ohio or through CIT International.
 The Ohio curriculum was based directly on the 10 Core Elements that makes CIT so successful and consisted of panel discussions from rural and urban CIT programs throughout Ohio.
 At the end of the day, participants understood why the motto of CIT International is “CIT – More Than Just Training!”

 May 18, 2018 Ohio CIT Coordinator Course Participants